ERR<n>MISC1, Error Record Miscellaneous Register 1, n = 0 - 65534

 The ERR<n>MISC1 characteristics are:

 IMPLEMENTATION DEFINED error syndrome register.
-The miscellaneous syndrome registers can contain:
+The miscellaneous syndrome registers might contain:

-This register is present only when RAS is implemented.
-Otherwise, direct accesses to ERR<n>MISC1 are UNDEFINED.
+This register is present only when error record <n> is implemented.
+Otherwise, direct accesses to ERR<n>MISC1 are RES0.

 ERR<q>FR describes the features implemented by the node that owns error record <n>. <q> is the index of the first error record owned by the same node as error record <n>.
 If the node owns a single record, then q = n.